-**Supplementary material contains the same calculation for the Paris 2.0℃ target.** **Should quote best estimate remaining total budget to 1.5℃?**
+Supplementary material contains the same calculation for 2.0℃ compatible budgets. **Should quote best estimate remaining total budget to 1.5℃?**

-Higher TCREs correspond to smaller remaining budgets and vice versa.
+Regions are coloured based on their TCRE, with each marked with the TCRE value on the left-hand edge of that region.
+Higher TCREs correspond to smaller remaining total budgets and vice versa.
 Black filled circles show the position of each scenarios CO2 and non-CO2 CO2-fe emissions budgets for all 1.5℃-compatible scenarios plotted in figure 1c,d (coloured dark blue).
-Vertical and horizontal dotted lines highlight the range of budgets sampled by the SR15 scenario database.
-Diagonal lines show the 5-95th percentile range of TCRE values from the distribution plotted inset in figure 3c.
+Vertical and horizontal dashed lines highlight the range of budgets sampled by the IIASA SR15 scenario database8.
+Diagonal dash-dotted lines show the 5-95th percentile range of TCRE values from the distribution plotted inset in figure 3c, and verified with the quoted likely-range in IPCCs AR514.
 The large blue dot shows the median SR15 1.5℃-compatible scenario.

-Figure 4 shows the IIASA SR15 database under-samples the total ‘budget space’ accessible to remain consistent with a 1.5℃ world.
-Equivalently, there are pathways to achieving a 1.5℃ world which aren’t represented in the SR15 scenario database.
-However, this makes no assessment of their feasibility in practise.
+Figure 4 suggests the IIASA SR15 database under-samples the total ‘budget space’ accessible to remain consistent with a 1.5℃ world.
+Equivalently, we could argue there are pathways to achieving a 1.5℃ world which aren’t represented in the SR15 scenario database.
+However, this makes no assessment of each budget split’s feasibility in reality.
 For example, there are scenarios in which the remaining CO2 budget is assumed near-zero and the majority of remaining emissions come in the form of other pollutants contributions to warming.
+The reality of almost immediate cessation of CO2 emissions and blowing the remainder of the budget to 1.5℃ on other climate pollutants is extremely unlikely considering the investment in CO2-based infrastructure likely to demand continued emissions for at least the immediate future.

 Disregarding this point, figure 4 still tells us something about the scenarios sampled in the SR15 report.
-Because of their underlying model assumptions the scenarios used in SR15’s budget calculations seem to assume (on average) a relatively high TCRE (1.85 K/TtC) and therefore a relatively low remaining budget, while the historical record suggests a lower TCRE (!!!!!).
-The SR15 database of scenarios represents a number of modelling groups making myriad assumptions on the coevolution of CO2 and other climate pollutants in to the future, based on their own sub-models and assessments of likely evolution of climate policy. **They are not a distribution of scenarios which can be sampled for a likely budget range or other assessment and we avoid using them in this way.**
+Because of their underlying model assumptions the scenarios used in SR15’s budget calculations seem to assume (on average) a relatively high TCRE (1.85 K/TtC) and therefore a relatively low remaining budget, while the historical record suggests a lower TCRE (!quote median value of TCRE here!, we should have explained why in section 3).
+The SR15 database of scenarios represents a number of modelling groups making myriad assumptions on the coevolution of CO2 and other climate pollutants in to the future, based on their own sub-models of an ecomony and society along with assessments of likely evolution of climate policy.
+They are not a complete distribution of scenarios which can be sampled simply, as is demonstrated in figure 4, and we argue this practise should be avoided.

 5. Conclusions